BCerecer/technical-interview/coding_cheatsheet.md

 - #### Kruskal's Algorithm

 ## TIPS

+### Combination/Permutation
+- Usually involves recursion.
+A problem that can be solved with recursion can be solved iteratively.

 ### Matrix Problems
 - BFS = Shortest path.
 Might need to create nodes that have attributes x,y,dist and a matrix of visited.
 Use queue